Next Steps

 Dates and Dealindes

-Acceptances 2023
+Acceptances 2024

-Please ensure that you contact us with your acceptance before noon on Monday, May 8th, 2023.
-Note, if you know what you want, you can accept right away: you don’t need to wait until May 8th!
+AND if you know what you want, you can accept right away: you don’t need to wait until May 13th!